 3. Add Your Companion Onto Your Reservation Right Away

 With the Southwest Companion Pass, there are absolutely no seat restrictions.
 The only requirement is there is at least once seat left for sale—even if it is only one of those expensive Business Select fares available.
 When you book the primary passengers flight, you’ll want to add your Companion on right away.
 This will ensure that there is a seat for them.
+This will ensure your companion has a seat that you do not make the same mistake I once made!

 TIP: Southwest does not immediately add your Companion Pass onto an existing reservation.
 You will need to manually do it, so do not forget!